AyuubMohamud/Biriq/README.md

 - Add in timeout wait (done)
 - Fix RAS (done)
 - Fix the load pipeline, and improve non-blocking cache (done, but needs more testing)
+- Add in coherent I/O by means of a port into the data cache (complete)
+- Optimise multiplier
+- Add in supervisor mode.
+- Add configurable PMAs
 - Add PMP for NAPOT only with >1024 byte granules
-- Add in F extension (but for most significant 24 bits)
-- Add configurable PMAs
 - Add atomic instructions for both IO and non IO regions
-- Add in coherent I/O by means of a port into the data cache (complete)
 - Make dcache/icache more bus agnostic to enable different bus implementations (AXI, AHB, Wishbone)
 - Make more parameters configurable